spacebarchat/docs/docs/setup.md

 You can now access it on [http://localhost:3001](http://localhost:3001)

-To increase startup time you can just execute ``npm run start:bundle`` which skips the build process.
+To decrease startup time you can just execute ``npm run start:bundle`` which skips the build process.

 ## Docker